 - Translates corporate strategy into mid- and long-term goals and the analysis and evaluation of trends in ESPN’s legal positioning and compliance into recommended corporate actions.

-- Performs such other duties or functions as the Chief Counsel, Deputy Chief Counsel, Assistant Chief Counsel, Principal Counsel or an attorney reporting to any of them may delegate to her or him.
+- Performs such other duties or functions as the Chief Counsel, Deputy Chief Counsel, Assistant Chief Counsel or an attorney reporting to any of them may delegate to her or him.

 - Conceives and recommends strategies and initiatives to minimize the legal risks of current operations and proposed actions.

-- At least 2 years of contract law experience, including extensive drafting, in either a transactional or litigation practice
+- At least 2 years of contract law experience, including extensive drafting, in either a transactional or litigation capacity.

 - Familiarity with ad sales matters

 - Familiarity with media distribution (including licensing and/or commission/agency based third-party distribution of audiovisual content including networks, digital applications (apps) and others)